ChrisLiva/jellyfin-renamer/README.md

 - Progress bars show the status of all operations
 - Duplicate filenames are automatically handled with version numbers
 - The tool preserves original files and creates copies in the target directory
-- Audio processing settings are optimized for outdoor/projector viewing where ambient noise is higher
 - Mixed content processing automatically separates movies and TV shows into different directories